“How To Select The Best Landlord Association” written by Mike Marko

 - To always work with integrity and honesty.

-- To provide a reliable support services along with guaranteed discounts on landlord services.
+- To provide a reliable support service along with guaranteed discounts on landlord services.

 2. Pseudo National Landlord Associations

-The pseudo national landlord associations are made by individuals or group of people who wants to earn money by charging their members for the services and resources that they are offering.
+The pseudo-national landlord associations are made by individuals or a group of people who wants to earn money by charging their members for the services and resources that they are offering.

 The associations that fall into the pseudo landlord association category include The Landlord Association and the Guild of Residential Landlords.